Directions to the Tori

 Had Saija Laurla been a traditional woman respecting old traditions and taking husband’s surname when married, her name would now be Saija Rousku Rouva Rousk, meaning Mrs. Mushroom.
 Although Saija has always loved mushroom picking and mushroom dishes, sometimes too much is just too much.
 Therefore, you are most welcome to join this session as she prepares one recipe for mushroom pie – Sienipiirakka.
 There will also be other mushroom recipes shared while learning different mushroom species: torvisieni, kantarelli, karvarousku, suppilovahvero, herkkutatti…

-Humorous Finnish Stories & Jokes - ages 16+ - Stephen Trimble
+Presentation: Humorous Finnish Stories & Jokes - Stephen Trimble

 Dining Room

-The Finnish are often characterized as unassuming, emotionless - even humorless.
+Finns are often characterized as unassuming, emotionless - even humorless.
 But, of course, Finns love humor, especially if it’s understated.
 Join Stephen as he captures joy and laughter through funny stories and Finnish jokes.
-Add a story or joke of your own that demonstrates the importance to Finns of merriment and humor in their lives.
+Come with a story or joke of your own that demonstrates the importance to Finns of merriment and humor in their lives.